TrackLang: Making a Simple Loop (Hello World)

 Every track needs a finish line.
 This marks the start/finish location.
 Add this inside the track braces:

-feature simple_loop@0 finish start {
+feature simple_loop@0 finish finish_line {}What this means:

 Step 4: Add First Turn

-Let's add a 180° right turn 100 meters from the start:
+Let's add a 180° right turn 100 feet from the start:

 # First 180-degree turn at 100 meters